Truck Driver Hours

 At Trucker’s Corner, you can navigate to topics regarding the trucking industry, lifestyle while on the road, and truck health.
 International Used Trucks has the information you need to keep you on the Road to Revenue

-How many hours can a truck driver drive?
-According to federal Hours of Service (HOS) regulations, a truck driver can drive 11 hours before taking a required 10-hour break.
-At the same time, drivers must log driving time and follow several other Hours of Service rules.
-Below, breaks down some of the finer points of truck driver hours and HOS regulations with International Used Truck Center.
+According to DOT hours of service (HOS) regulations, a truck driver can drive 11 hours before taking a required 10-hour break.
+Every driver must log driving time and follow several other DOT hours of service rules in and beyond.

-Whether you drive a Freightliner, International, or Kenworth, most trucks automatically log driving time.
-Still, it’s up to the driver to keep track of non-driving time.
-It’s also smart to keep a paper logbook of your driving time as a backup.
+Whether you drive a Freightliner, International, or Kenworth, most trucks automatically log driving time with their on-board technology.
+However, it’s up to the driver to keep track of non-driving time.
+It’s also smart to keep a paper logbook of your driving time as a backup in case the technology malfunctions or has a glitch.
 Driving and non-driving time must be logged under the following categories:

 • Off Duty — Not required to work or be ready to work.
 Examples include time spent at meal stops, time spent at home, or truck stop breaks.